 Real estate photography is becoming one of the biggest fields of photography.
 More and more people means more and more housing, which needs to be advertised.

-Also, business ventures such as Airbnb means that they are more and more opportunities for this type of photography.
+Business ventures such as Airbnb also provide more opportunities for this type of photography.

-When you start photographing weddings, you’ll soon find that the meeting with the couple before the big day is almost more important than the photography.
+When you start photographing weddings, you’ll need to meet the couple before the big day.

-Here, you’ll discuss all of the important information that the couple wants and expects.
-You will talk over the style they want their most precious images to be in.
+You need to discuss all the important information that the couple wants and expects.
+You should also discuss the style they want their images to be in.

-This wedding photography cheat sheet shows you five of the most important shots, looking at them through three different photography types.
+This Simply Bridal wedding photography cheat sheet shows you five of the most important shots.
+It even looks at them through three different photography types.

 Newborn photography can be a very joyous field to work in.
-By no means is it easy, as you will need a lot of patience, inspiration and of course talent.
+By no means is it easy.
+You will need a lot of patience, inspiration and, of course, talent.

-This photography cheat sheet runs through the basic ideas you need to know and a great resource to ensure the best possible images.
+This photography cheat sheet from Adorama runs through the basic ideas you need to know.
+It is a great resource to ensure the best possible images.